Xavier College: History

-What is now called "The Senior Campus" is located in Barkers Road, Kew, 8 kilometres (5 miles) from the centre of Melbourne.
+What is now called "The Senior Campus" is located on Barkers Road in Kew, 8 kilometres (5 miles) from the centre of Melbourne.
 The foundation stone of the campus was laid in 1872 and the school began formally in 1878 on land known originally as Mornane's Paddock.
 Founded as a Jesuit school, it was originally named St Francis Xavier's College.
 Construction continued during the school's early years, with the main oval added in 1883, and the West Wing and Great Hall in 1890.
 In 1900, Xavier replaced St Patrick's College in East Melbourne as the only Catholic institution among the six Associated Public Schools at that time.
-A Memorial Chapel on the Senior Campus was constructed in memory of Old Xaverians killed in the First World War, opening in 1934.
+A Memorial Chapel on the Senior Campus was constructed in memory of Old Xaverians killed in World War I, opening in 1934.

 In 1993, a multi-purpose sports centre, the Stephenson Centre (since renamed), was opened.
 A science facility and the Eldon Hogan Performing Arts Centre opened on the campus in 2008, with eleven science laboratories, a music rehearsal room, and a 500-seat auditorium.

 At his appointment as principal in October 1997, Chris McCabe was the first lay head of a Jesuit school in Australia.
 On his retirement at the end of 2008, the post was filled by Chris Hayes, the former principal at St Edmund's, Canberra.

 Some buildings on the Senior Campus, and Studley House at the Burke Hall Campus, are listed on the Victorian Heritage Register.

 Xavier has a long-standing rivalry with St Kevin's College, in legal circles, an Old Xaverian Supreme Court judge quipping that 'You boys who were taught by the Brothers can never aspire to the Supreme Court.
 Positions on that Bench are reserved for those of us who were taught by the Jesuits'.